I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 👉 Then categorizing eligible and non-eligible applicants for the position,

-👉 Then selecting one candidate from the eligible ones and keeping records of the rest in case you need them in the future…
+👉 At last, selecting one candidate from the eligible ones and keeping records of the rest in case you need them in the future…

 But it can bring everything on one single page for me to scan out and take it from here.